 On the dyno, our car made a very impressive 151whp.
 Which is around 178bhp with the full Stage 2 package fitted!

 “Stage 2 keeps hold of the power for much longer – holding over 150whp from 5,000rpm through to 6,500rpm!”

-Just like Revo’s Stage 1 software, the Stage 2 car feels alive and urgent from the moment you press the throttle, and continues to pull hard through the mid range.
+Just like Revo’s Stage 1 software, the Stage 2 car feels alive and urgent from the moment you press the throttle and continues to pull hard through the mid-range.
 But the biggest difference between the Stage 1 and Stage 2 upgrades is found when you keep your foot in and start to pull higher revs.
-If you short shift and aren’t one for keeping your foot in, you’ll not enjoy the full benefits of the Stage 2 over the Stage 1.
-The Stage 2 keeps hold of the power for much longer, and doesn’t tail off at the higher revs – holding over 150whp from 5,000rpm through to 6,500rpm!
+If you short shift and aren’t one for keeping your foot in, you’ll not enjoy the full benefits of Stage 2 over Stage 1.
+Stage 2 keeps hold of the power for much longer, and doesn’t tail off at the higher revs – holding over 150whp from 5,000rpm through to 6,500rpm!
 This means that you can just keep accelerating right up to the rev limiter!

-This, coupled to the more exciting audible experience offered by the enhanced induction and exhaust note makes the Fiesta feel much more like a sports or performance car than a mass-produced hatchback!
+This, coupled with the more exciting audible experience offered by the enhanced induction and exhaust note makes the Fiesta feel much more like a sports or performance car than a mass-produced hatchback!

 In fact, because of the shorter gearing in the 1.0-litre EcoBoost cars, Revo say a Stage 2-equipped 1.0-litre is faster to 60mph than a standard ST!
 It’s a lot more exciting than a totally standard ST too – and still offers all the benefits of a 1.0-litre, such as cheap tax, cheaper insurance, and fantastic economy.
 I would much rather own a 1.0-litre Fiesta with Revo’s Stage 2 upgrade than a standard Fiesta ST….
 Oh, hang on, I do!
 What more proof do you need!?